California intrastate ELD facts, exemptions and help (oh my)

 • Driver failed to manually add shipping document number.

-Zonar Logs™, our proven ELD solution, already supports the California Intrastate ruleset today to help California fleets transition and comply with the state’s new ELD mandate as quickly as possible.
-Plus, our dedicated, in-house team of safety and compliance experts know the ins and outs of this new regulation.
+Zonar Logs™, our proven ELD solution, already supports the California Intrastate ruleset today to help California fleets comply with the state’s ELD mandate.
+Plus, our safety and compliance experts know the ins and outs of this regulation.
 Work with them to determine next steps for ensuring your fleet complies.
-Schedule your complimentary consultation.

-Also speak with them about complying with California’s new Clean Truck Check program, which will start being enforced in January 2024 as well.
-While you’re at it, see which Zonar vehicle health solutions are ideal for maintaining peak, efficient operating condition.
+Also ask about complying with California’s new Clean Truck Check program, which will start being enforced in January 2025 as well.
+While you’re at it, determine which Zonar vehicle health solutions are ideal for maintaining peak, efficient operating condition.